tilderain/CaveStoryNDS/README.txt

 	If it fails to run, you can try launching it with nds-hb-menu 0.5.0 or TWiLight Menu.

 	Config.dat and Profile.dat will be saved to the root of the SD card.
+	You can press Select during boot to see console output.

 Known issues:
 	The game will rarely crash when closing the lid.